 Trilateral Statement of Support

-In May 2009, nine grower groups in the U.S., Canada and Australia – three of the world’s largest producers and exporters of wheat – released a joint statement saying they would work toward the goal of synchronized commercialization of biotech traits in their wheat crops.
+In June 2014, 16 grower groups in the U.S., Canada and Australia – three of the world’s largest producers and exporters of wheat – released a joint statement reconfirming their commitment to working toward synchronized commercialization of biotech traits in their wheat crops.
 See the full statement here.

 “The Case for Biotech Wheat”